psyris page creation help ... tips and explanations

 Q. Why can't I use CAPITAL LETTERS in my page name?

-A. When people enter your address on the web, it doesn't matter if they enter capital letters or not.
-You can give out your address as having capitals. but you can't enter it that way here.
+When people enter your address on the web, it doesn't matter if they enter capital letters or not.
+You can give out your address as having capitals.
+But entering it here in caps has created errors on occasion.
 It seems to be a Windows thing.

 Have further questions?
 Write me and I will compose an answer: pgm8693@gmail.com